Flowframe/laravel-trend/README.md

 ## Why?

 Most applications require charts or reports to be generated.
-Doing this over again, and again can be a painfull process.
+Doing this over again, and again can be a painful process.
 That's why we've created a fluent Laravel package to solve this problem.

-You can aggregate average, min, max, and totals per minute, hour, day, month and year.
+You can aggregate average, min, max, and totals per minute, hour, day, month, and year.

 ## Installation